-GovGuam's significant accounting policies are set forth in Note 1 to GovGuam's 2015 financial statements.
-During the year ended September 30, 2015, there were no significant changes in previously adopted accounting policies or their application, except for the following pronouncements adopted by GovGuam:
+GovGuam's significant accounting policies are set forth in Note 1 to GovGuam's 2017 financial statements.
+During the year ended September 30, 2017, there were no significant changes in previously adopted accounting policies or their application, except for the following pronouncements adopted by GovGuam:

-- GASB Statement No. 68, Accounting and Financial Reporting for Pensions and GASB Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date an amendment of GASB Statement No. 68, which revise and establish new financial reporting requirements for most governments that provide their employees with pension benefits.
-The implementation of these statements has no impact on GovGuam's governmental fund financial statements, which continue to report expenditures in the amount statutorily required.
-However, implementation has resulted in the restatement of GovGuam's fiscal year 2014 government-wide financial statements to reflect the reporting of net pension liabilities and deferred inflows of resources and deferred outflows of resources for its qualified pension plan and the recognition of pension expense in accordance with the provisions of GASB Statement No. 68.
-Net position as of October 1, 2014 for governmental activities, fiduciary component units and discretely presented component units decreased by \$815,613,523, \$3,907,729 and \$425,412,460, respectively, as a result of the implementation of GASB Statement No. 68. - GASB Statement No. 69, Government Combinations and Disposals of Government Operations, which improves accounting and financial reporting for state and local governments' combinations and disposals of government operations.
-Government combinations include mergers, acquisitions, and transfers of operations.
-A disposal of government operations can occur through a transfer to another government or a sale.
-The implementation of this statement did not have a material effect on the financial statements of GovGuam.
+- GASB Statement No. 73, Accounting and Financial Reporting for Pensions and Related Assets That Are Not Within the Scope of GASB Statement No. 68, and Amendments to Certain Provisions of GASB Statements No. 67 and No. 68, which aligns the reporting requirements for pensions and pension plans not covered in GASB Statements No. 67 and No. 68 with the reporting requirements in Statement No. 68.
+The implementation of this statement has no impact on GovGuam's governmental fund financial statements, which continue to report expenditures in the amount statutorily required.
+However, implementation has resulted in the restatement of GovGuam's government-wide financial statements to reflect the reporting of net pension liabilities and deferred inflows of resources and deferred outflows of resources for certain supplemental annuity and adhoc Cost of Living Allowance payments and the recognition of pension expense in accordance with the provisions of GASB Statement No. 73.
+The government-wide financial statements were also restated due to changes in actuarial assumptions and other inputs used to determine net pension liabilities, deferred inflows of resources and deferred outflows of resources for the qualified defined benefit plan.
+Net position as of October 1, 2016 for governmental activities, fiduciary component units and discretely presented component units decreased by \$213,437,726, \$1,189,101 \$87,206,451, respectively, as a result of the implementation of GASB Statement No. 73 and the change in actuarial assumptions and other inputs.
+Refer to Note 11 for more information regarding GovGuam's pensions. - GASB Statement No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans, which replaces Statements No. 43, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans, as amended, and No. 57, OPEB Measurements by Agent Employers and Agent Multiple-Employer Plans, which addresses financial reporting requirements for governments whose employees are provided with postemployment benefits other than pensions (other postemployment benefits or OPEB).